zhullyb/monyhar/monyhar/docs/vscode_python.md

-# Debugging Chromium Python With The VSCode Debugger
+# Debugging Monyhar Python With The VSCode Debugger

 ## Before You Begin